 1. Follow General Advice on Data Management

-Most advice for managing qualitative data in order to facilitate their subsequent sharing is applicable to CAQDAS data: have a clear organizational structure, document during data collection, etc.
+Most advice for managing qualitative data in order to facilitate their subsequent sharing is applicable to CAQDAS data: make sure the data have a clear organizational structure, write clear documentation during data collection, etc.

 2. Keep Track of Sensitive Information

 As you collect your data, keep concerns about privacy and sensitivity in mind.
-As you see information in your data that may need redacting, use the software to highlight it, so you can quickly identify it later on.
+As you identify information in your data that may need redacting, use the software to highlight it, so you can quickly re-locate it later on.
 Also consider tagging files that you specifically cannot share (e.g., interviews given “off the record” or signed consent forms).

 3. Keep Memos about Analytic Decisions

 As you analyze your data, your CAQDAS tool will help you make your analytic process transparent.
-Making coding and analysis decisions explicit in memos will help readers to evaluate your conclusions, and also help secondary users to better understand the application of given codes in your data.
+Making coding and analysis decisions explicit in memos that you ultimately share will help readers to evaluate your conclusions, and also help secondary users to better understand the application of given codes in your data.

 4. Preparing Your Data for Sharing